NoBypass/surgo/README.md

 go get github.com/NoBypass/surgo
 ```
 **Make sure that your Go project runs on version 1.22 or later!**

+## To-Do
+- Fix not parsing back from string to `time.Duration` in scanning
+- Allow pointers to structs for parameters
+- Allow scanning to a nil pointer
+- Improve/Update Docs
+- Use SurrealDB variables in ranged IDs
+- Improve error messages/errors in general

 ## Connecting to a database
 Connect to a database and get a DB object and an error.